 All binoculars are not created equal.
 The price varies dramatically between models, and so does the image quality and user experience.
 If you are serious about bird watching and photography like we are, investing in a quality pair of binoculars is essential.

 We waited far too long before making this pivotal upgrade to our bird photography gear, and are now realizing the incredible difference quality binoculars make to the birding experience.
-The best birding binoculars are the ones you use most, and to earn that title, they must preform well in all weather conditions.
+The best birding binoculars are the ones you use most, and to earn that title, they must perform well in all weather conditions.

-In this article, we review a top-of-the line optical instrument for birding, the Pentax ZD 8×43 ED roof prism binoculars.
+In this article, we review a top-of-the-line optical instrument for birding, the Pentax ZD 8×43 ED roof prism binoculars.
 The Z-series binoculars are the pinnacle of sport optics from Pentax, using the companies finest components and coatings.